washingtonstateuniversity/WSUWP-Build-Plugins-Public/query-monitor/readme.txt

 No, I do not accept donations.
 If you like the plugin, I'd love for you to [leave a review](https://wordpress.org/support/view/plugin-reviews/query-monitor).
 Tell all your friends about the plugin too!

 == Changelog ==

+= 2.11.0 =

+* Template parts used in the current request are now listed along with the template file.
+* Fix the REST API output for embedded requests and internal API calls.
+* Enable QM's output to appear in customiser preview responses.
+* Add support for the AMP plugin by Automattic, which short-circuits template output.
+* Highlight the fact when an HTTP request has disabled certificate verification.
+* Take into account custom content directory locations that are outside of ABSPATH when removing leading paths from file names.
+* Even more fallback support for when jQuery is broken or isn't available.
+* Introduce a collector for the object cache.
+Only outputs an overview at the moment.
+* Better formatting in the Duplicate Queries panel.
+* Introduce a fallback method of detecting errors in queries when `QM_DB` is not in use.
+* Improve the initial state of QM's output when the admin toolbar is not in use.

 = 2.10.0 =